 Saving your wedding cake to eat on your first anniversary is another tradition you may want to partake in.
 Historically, fruitcakes were eaten at Victorian weddings, so they were easier to preserve to eat on the first anniversary (or at the christening of the first child, which, in olden times, likely happened within the first year of marriage).
 Plus, it’s something sweet to enjoy on the first anniversary of your marriage.

 You’ll likely choose a cake that’s multiple tiers.
-Having a multi-tiered cake is a tradition that dates back to medieval times when bakers would make wedding cakes with as many layers as possible and then have the bride and groom kiss over it.
-If they successfully managed to smooch without the cake falling over, they would have a successful marriage.
+Having a multi-tiered cake is a tradition that dates back to medieval times ,when bakers would make wedding cakes with as many layers as possible and then have the bride and groom kiss over it.
+(More on that in a bit.)

 The cake topper is a chance for the couple to show off their personality.
 You may want to order a classic “LOVE,” or “Mr. and Mrs.” topper, or have a small replica of yourselves (and maybe your pets) made into a topper.
 You can also choose not to have a topper, depending on your wedding cake design.